 Many people with otherwise healthy teeth have grooves and hollows on the surfaces of their back teeth, which help to grind food for digestion.
 Sealing these molars helps by smoothing out these pits and fissures, making it difficult for food to stick and cause decay.

 When you don't seal your child's molars, the food particles attached to these teeth are often difficult to remove through regular home care.
 Any missed particles can result in plaque buildup on and between the surfaces of their teeth.
 Biofilm is a sticky, colorless film that constantly forms in your mouth.
 Not only can you protect the surfaces of the back teeth with sealants, but the material responds well when rinsing with mouthwashes with antibacterial properties to remove any missed particles that continue to form plaque.

 Molar sealants act as a barrier to protect the enamel from plaque and acids.
 Plaque contains bacteria, which accumulates over time and can result in multiple problems.
 These include:

 - Advanced periodontitis, which breaks down gum tissue and underlying bone

 It's never too early to encourage good dental care in your child, but you have to play your part, too.
-Don't wait for problems to develop; have your child's molars and premolars checked out as soon as they erupt.
-Your dentist can determine whether pits and fissures exist, and if they increase your child's risk for dental caries.
-If so, sealing molars and premolars before any problems arise is the best way to ensure the protection of your child's lifelong dental health.
+Don't wait for problems to develop—have your child's molars and premolars checked out as soon as they erupt.
+Your dental professional can determine whether pits and fissures exist and if they increase your child's risk for dental caries.
+If so, sealing molars and premolars before any problems arise is an excellent way to protect your child's lifelong dental health.